konradzdeb/blog/content/post/2021-03-29-file-manipulation-in-r/index.md

       day: 23
 ---

-# Challenge
+## Challenge

 File manipulation is a frequent task unavoidable in almost every IT business process.
 Traditionally, file manipulation tasks are accomplished within the ramifications of specific tools native to a given system.
-As such, the one may consider writing and scheduling shell script to undertake frequent file operations or using more specific purpose-built tools like [`logrotate`](https://linux.die.net/man/8/logrotate) in order to archive logs or tools like [Kafka](https://kafka.apache.org/20/documentation.html) are used to build streaming-data pipelines.
+As such, the one may consider writing and scheduling shell scriptt to undertake frequent file operations or using more specific purpose-built tools like [`logrotate`](https://linux.die.net/man/8/logrotate) in order to archive logs or tools like [Kafka](https://kafka.apache.org/20/documentation.html) are used to build streaming-data pipelines.
 R is usually though of as a statistical programming language or as an environment for a statistical analysis.
 The fact that R is a mature programming language able to successfully accomplish a wide array of traditional tasks is frequently ignored.
 What constitutes a *programming language* is a valid question.
 Wikipedia offers somehow wide definition:

 > A programming language is a formal language comprising a set of instructions that produce various kinds of output.
 Programming languages are used in computer programming to implement algorithms.

 [*Wikipedia*](https://en.wikipedia.org/wiki/Programming_language)

-# Pros and Cons of Using R as an ETL solution
+## Pros and Cons of Using R as an ETL solution

 - The article assumes that consideration on whether to utilise R within a team for pure ETL tasks is usually given in the context of R language being utilised to greater or lesser degree to facilitate data modelling, analytical or statistical work.
 R wasn’t designed to replace ETL[^1] processes; nevertheless, as every other well-developed programming language R offers a set of robust tools for accomplishing file manipulation, analysis and creation.
 In particular, R package ecosystem offers a layer that provides a clean, **unified,** interface for accomplish a variety of tasks, which traditionally, would be solutioned using system tools or bespoke applications.